 Even with today’s technology, you can’t safely thaw a cryogenically frozen human (though many have already been frozen with the hopes that, one day, science will be able to resuscitate them).
 However, some complex organisms, like frogs, can undergo freeze/thaw cycles without injury, providing clues about how we can also achieve this in the future.
 To resist freezing-induced damage, wood frogs reduce their metabolism and raise the concentration of blood glucose to nearly 50 times that of a human diabetic, which serves as a cryoprotectant throughout the body.
 They also express additional genes that prevent glycation (damage to proteins and other molecules from sugar) and repair leaks in blood vessel walls caused by freeze/thaw cycles, making them perfectly suited to living in both freezing and warm temperatures.

 Cryogenics remains one of the most important fields of study in biomedical research.
-Patient tissue specimens, immortalized cell lines, as well as sperm and eggs are all commonly frozen for a variety of medical and research purposes.
-With the field of cryogenics sure to only grow in importance going forward, it is critical to ensure that are understanding of this process grows with it.
+Patient tissue specimens, immortalized cell lines, as well as sperm and eggs, are all commonly frozen for a variety of medical and research purposes.
+With the field of cryogenics sure to only grow in importance going forward, it is critical to ensure that our understanding of this process grows with it.

 - Elliott GD, Wang S, Fuller BJ.
 Cryoprotectants: A review of the actions and applications of cryoprotective solutes that modulate cell recovery from ultra-low temperatures.
 Cryobiology.
 2017;76:74-91.